hmrc/fset-faststream/README.md

 This service is written in Scala and Play, so needs at least a [JRE] to run.

 ### Testing
+To run using sbtTestRoutes file

+        ./sbtTestRoutes.sh

+or using SBT with port number

 To run it locally

 	sbt -Dhttp.port=9284 run